MaxtBIT/Summary-of-Codes-for-HSI-Reconstruction/README.md

 ### 1.Configurations

 To derive the simulative measurement, first, the coded aperture patterns are constructed by following random matrix in Bernoulli distributions with p = 0.5.
 Then, the coded aperture patterns are upsampled and shifted into the sensing matrix.
+Afterwards, Hadamard product is made between a spectral image and a sensing matrix to simulate degradation.
 In addition, only the central areas with 256 * 256 * 31 or 512 * 512 * 31 are compared in testing.

 ### 2.Results
 <table align = "center">